Taleb03/SkyVoyager/README.md

     ```bash
     yarn dev
     ```
-5. Open your browser and navigate to `http://localhost:5173` (or the port specified by Vite).
+5. Open your browser and navigate to `http://localhost:5173`.